JK-WP/jest-repro-2024-09/README.md

 ## Confirm the problems:

 - When run under node, the function returns true
-- When run under jest, the function returns false (so that "should pass" fails)
+- When run under jest, the function returns false (so that `should pass` fails)
-- When comparing the thrown Error using jest.toEqual, the comparison succeeds even where the error message does not match (so that "should fail" passes).
+- When comparing the thrown Error using `jest.toEqual`, (which is admittedly not best practice), the comparison succeeds even where the error message does not match (so that `should fail` passes).

 ## Available workaround: